rpgreview/papersandpaychecks/pnp.md

 **Augury**

 With the Augury perk a character can seemingly predict the future.
 In reality it is the result of careful research, planning, and insight.
-After a successful strategic research check a character with an Augury perk can also predict upcoming critical disasters and weaknesses up to six strategic turns ahead.
+After a successful strategic research check, a character with an Augury perk can also predict upcoming critical disasters and weaknesses up to six strategic turns ahead.

 **Bureaucratic Dodge**